 Warm Orange Mediterranean Bathroom

 A blood orange paint shade combined with a rounded ceiling and warm wood make this bathroom by Schippmann Design feel like a North African spa.
-Note how the countertop is in the same shade as the wall, which makes it look like it's disappearing into it.
-This gives the impression of a large, open space.
+Note how the countertop is in the same shade as the wall, which makes it disappear into it.
+This increases the impression of a large, open space.